Fingerprint Inquiry: Issues

-In 2009 it was reported that Gerry Moynihan QC, Senior Counsel to the Inquiry, has a potential conflict of interest relating to the Shirley McKie case.
+In 2009 it was reported that Gerry Moynihan QC, Senior Counsel to the Inquiry, had a potential conflict of interest relating to the Shirley McKie case.

 Sir Anthony Campbell had considered this issue in March 2009 and decided that Mr Moynihan should continue to act as senior counsel to the inquiry.
 His decision was communicated to core participants on 16 March 2009 and published on the inquiry website.

 In 2007, the media reported that there may have been a link between the McKie fingerprint case and the Lockerbie bombing.
-However, evidence of this alleged link has yet to be substantiated.
+However, evidence of this alleged link had yet to be substantiated.

 Report

 The Inquiry Report was published on 11 December 2011.
 The Inquiry's findings, summarised by the chairman, were: